JXU0728/STAT-628-module-1/README.md

 (2) a data folder containing the raw data named Bodyfat.csv

 (3) a code folder containing R codes.
+The code named "final_code_containing_all_processes.R" is our final version of R code.
+Others are some codes we used during the test process.

 (4) a lots folder containing some of plots used in jupyter notebook summary.